KidPudel/android-starter-kit/Android/qr-code-scanner.md

                 val previewView = PreviewView(viewContext)
                 val preview = Preview.Builder().build()

-                // setting provider, tells camera that usecase ready to receive a data, if removed, this process stops preview.setSurfaceProvider(previewView.surfaceProvider)
+                // setting provider, tels camera that usecase (preview where to render) ready to receive a data (images), if removed, this process stops preview.setSurfaceProvider(previewView.surfaceProvider)

                 // setup a selector for the camera's properties and requirements to select a camera